akamai/edgeworkers-examples/edgeworkers/examples/respond-from-edgeworkers/responseprovider/redirect-liquidator/readme.md

 Forward rewrites are a perfect use case to serve content over a different URL.
 A forward rewrite returns a 200 but does not change the original URL seen by the enduser.

 **Could you do this at the origin**
-Yes, this technique is nothing specific to Akamai.
-However depending on the CMS/Framework  of the customer this might be too complex or not even possible at  all.
+Yes, this technique is nothing specific to Akamai EdgeWorkers.
+However depending on your CMS/Framework this might be too complex or not even possible at  all.